About this [blank] garden

 About my scarlet letters

 My reading life is a conversation made in silence with writers I most probably will never meet.
 I see the books I read (and the posts I write about them) as a letter exchange.
 You are invited to open these letters I send to the void.
 Cor ad cor loquitur.

-I live in Germany but write in English, a language that took hold of my mouth like a kind of parasite that latches into the tongue of a fish and eats it, replacing it with its own body – something grotesque and gorgeous I have to live with.
+I live in Germany but write in English and Portuguese, two languages that took hold of my mouth like parasites that latch into the tongue of a fish and eat it, replacing it with their own body – something grotesque and gorgeous I have to live with.